Romeo and Juliet (1936 film)

 Romeo and Juliet is a 1936 American film adapted from the play by William Shakespeare, directed by George Cukor from a screenplay by Talbot Jennings.
 The film stars Leslie Howard as Romeo and Norma Shearer as Juliet, and the supporting cast features John Barrymore, Basil Rathbone, and Andy Devine.

-Cukor's 1936 adaptation stays largely faithful to Shakespeare's text but makes use of the cinematic medium to enhance the drama and romance of the story.
-The film, set against lavish sets and costumes, was a grand production for its time and featured Norma Shearer and Leslie Howard in the titular roles.
+Cukor's 1936 adaptation stays largely faithful to Shakespeare's text.

 Plot

 In the Italian city of Verona, two noble families, the Montagues and the Capulets, are locked in a bitter feud.
 Despite the longstanding animosity between their families, Romeo Montague and Juliet Capulet meet and fall deeply in love at a masquerade ball.

 The two secretly marry with the help of Juliet's nurse and Friar Laurence, hoping that their union might bring peace to their feuding families.
 However, the street brawls between the Montagues and Capulets intensify.
 Mercutio, Romeo's close friend, is killed by Tybalt, Juliet's cousin.
 In a fit of rage, Romeo avenges Mercutio's death by killing Tybalt, leading to his banishment from Verona.

 Juliet is devastated by both Tybalt's death and Romeo's banishment.
 Her parents, unaware of her secret marriage to Romeo, arrange for her to marry Paris.
 Desperate to avoid this fate and be with Romeo, Juliet takes a potion that makes her appear dead.
 Romeo, not knowing it is a ruse and believing Juliet to be truly dead, returns to Verona and takes poison beside her.
 Juliet awakens, finds Romeo dead, and kills herself.

 The tragic deaths of the young lovers lead the Montagues and Capulets to reconcile, but it is a reconciliation born from great loss and sorrow.